michelg10/build-a-bot/1 - Hello, Typebot!.md

 As you can see, we have five options for images:

 1. Link: adding a URL for an image
-2. Upload: uploading your own image.
+2. Upload: uploading your own image
 3. Giphy: using a GIF from Giphy
 4. Unsplash: using a stock image from Unsplash
 5. Icon: using one of Typebot's built-in icons